 Distance in miles: about 16 plus 8 RT on Mt.
 Massive…24

 I’m awakened at 3 am in the morning by people walking by, on their way up the peak.
 It’s Sunday on a holiday weekend, so I expected this.
 The same thing happened when I camped at the base of Mt.
 Elbert on the Colorado Trail.
 We opted to climb that mountain because it’s the tallest peak in Colorado and the timing worked out better.
 I decided awhile ago that I would climb Mt.
 Massive this time around.
-Some tough CT/ CDT hikers, like Stellar, do both.
-I’m happy just doing one at a time.
+Some tough CT/ CDT hikers do both, but I’m happy just doing one at a time.

 Around 4:30 am, I decide to just start getting ready.
 So many people are coming by, I can’t sleep anymore.
 I take my time and do some packing before taking off.
 We still need our headlamps but it’s just getting light.
 I don’t care about getting up there for the sunrise.
 I know I can reach the top relatively quickly.
 I’m traveling light…no pack and just a few things in my pockets.
 Relentless takes his pack so he can carry water and offers to carry a bottle for me.
 He has his filter if we need more but one bottle should be fine.

 We start passing many people once we reach timberline.
 I’m flying up the hill with just my trekking poles clacking, legs pumping up all the stone steps.
 One guy comments that I don’t have much water.
 “I don’t have any!”
 I exuberantly proclaim and continue on.
 I’m more concerned that I have forgotten my sunscreen, so I make sure to keep my buff pulled over my face.
 I can breathe just fine, even though the air is so thin.